exo-addons/setup-wizard-extension/README.md

 * git clone git@github.com:exoplatform/plf-setup-wizard.git

-PROJECT_HOME: refers to plf-setup-wizard, the directory where you cloned the project.
+* {PROJECT_HOME}: refers to the directory where you cloned the project.

 * cd PROJECT_HOME